 Puzzle: Great Wall of China, Golden Rectangles, Droste Effect

-Solve the puzzle about
+Solve the puzzle based on

 Great Wall of China

 The Great Wall of China is a series of stone and earthen fortifications in China, built, rebuilt, and maintained between the 6th century BC and the 16th century to protect the northern borders of the Chinese Empire from Xiongnu attacks during the rule of successive dynasties.
 Several walls, referred to as the Great Wall of China, were built since the 5th century BC.
 The most famous is the wall built between 220–200 BC by the first Emperor of China, Qin Shi Huang; little of it remains; it was much farther north than the current wall, which was built during the Ming Dynasty.

 is a rectangle whose side lengths are in the golden ratio,

 one-to-phi, that is, approximately 1:1.618.
 A distinctive

 feature of this shape is that when a square section is

 removed, the remainder is another golden rectangle, that is,

 with the same proportions as the first.
 Square removal can